Alan Schwartzstein, MD, FAAFP

 Schwartzstein also is an active member of the Wisconsin Medical Society, including serving four years as vice speaker.
 A member of the American Institute of Parliamentarians, he is well versed in parliamentary procedure and its application.

 Throughout his career, Schwartzstein has received several awards for his community advocacy and leadership.
 In 2010, he was given the Dean Health System Community Service Award in recognition of his extensive community service and leadership.
 He served on the Board of Health for Madison and Dane County from 2005 to 2013, and was chair from 2005 to 2008.
-During his time as chair, Schwartzstein worked in collaboration with governmental, public and private entities toward the successful merger of the city and county public health agencies.
 For this, he received service awards from the public health agencies as well as Madison’s Mayor and the Dane County Executive.
 In 2014, Wisconsin Governor Scott Walker appointed Schwartzstein to the state’s Public Health Council.
+In 2018, the Wisconsin Medical Society presented Dr. Schwartzstein with a Presidential Citation, in recognition of his contributions to the profession of medicine, his patients and the citizens of Wisconsin.

 Schwartzstein earned his Bachelor of Science degree in psychology from Tufts University, Medford, Massachusetts.
 He earned his medical degree from Rutgers Robert Wood Johnson Medical School, Piscataway, New Jersey.
 He completed his residency at the Brown University Family Practice Residency program.